constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 Building on the proposal and the related works of [](#litterature_review) research questions and hypotheses are formalized to guide the study.

-- <span class="question_hypothesis">Question 1</span>: Can we achieve better query result completeness (and access isolated data sources) and better query execution time in the context of LTQP by making multiple SPARQL query engines collaborate?
+- **Question 1**: Can we achieve better query result completeness (and access isolated data sources) and better query execution time in the context of LTQP by making multiple SPARQL query engines collaborate?

-- <span class="question_hypothesis">Question 2</span>: How can we minimize the overlapping of data sources exploration during CLTQP to avoid useless repeated query processing?
+- **Question 2**: How can we minimize the overlapping of data sources exploration during CLTQP to avoid useless repeated query processing?

-- <span class="question_hypothesis">Question 3</span>: How can we reduce query execution time by utilizing P2P caching in the context of CLTQP?
+- **Question 3**: How can we reduce query execution time by utilizing P2P caching in the context of CLTQP?

-- <span class="question_hypothesis">Hypothesis 1</span>: It is possible to partition the search space in the context of CLTQP, in a way that the query processing time of overlapping data sources is less than the time to process distinct data sources.
+- **Hypothesis 1**: It is possible to partition the search space in the context of CLTQP, in a way that the query processing time of overlapping data sources is less than the time to process distinct data sources.

-- <span class="question_hypothesis">Hypothesis 2</span>: We can exploit the structural aspect of Solid to obtain a ratio of query execution time similar to their consideration in LTQP.
+- **Hypothesis 2**: We can exploit the structural aspect of Solid to obtain a ratio of query execution time similar to their consideration in LTQP.

-- <span class="question_hypothesis">Hypothesis 3</span>: Given a large enough search space, as in the number of data sources is such as the execution time is not dominated by the communication time, then there is a reverse relation between the number of engines collaborating and the execution time and a direct relation with the number of data sources explored.
+- **Hypothesis 3**: Given a large enough search space, as in the number of data sources is such as the execution time is not dominated by the communication time, then there is a reverse relation between the number of engines collaborating and the execution time and a direct relation with the number of data sources explored.